mparker2/mparker_phd_thesis/introduction/text.md

 Yoshida et al. also used a similar method to identify G4 clusters in human genomic DNA, by PCR amplifying sequences in the presence and absence of the G4 binding ligand telomestatin [@Yoshida2018].
 They showed that regions which contained G4s were amplified with lower efficiency in the presence of telomestatin, due to polymerase stalling events.
 This resulted in a quantifiable reduction in the number of reads mapping to G4 containing regions of the genome in the drug positive samples, relative to the drug negative samples.
 The authors identified that regions of the genome which were predicted to form G4 clusters, rather than just single G4s, were most effective at stalling polymerase [@Yoshida2018].

 G4s which form in RNA *in vitro* can also be mapped globally, using a technique called rG4-seq, developed by Kwok et al. This method again utilised stalling at G4s, in the presence of potassium or pyridostatin, this time by the RNA templated DNA polymerase Reverse transcriptase (RT) [@Kwok2016].
 They identified positions in mRNAs where a reproducible drop in reads occurred in samples where RT mediated DNA synthesis was conducted in the G4 stabilising conditions, relative to unstabilised controls.
 Guo and Bartel elaborated on this technique to map RNA G4s *in vivo*, by treating cells with dimethyl sulphate (DMS) prior to *in vitro* RT stalling.
 DMS can penetrate into living cells and methylate the N7 position of guanines that are not involved Hoogsteen base paired structures, i.e. G4s [@Wells2000].
 This methylation prevents the refolding of mRNA into G4s *in vitro*, thereby abolishing RT stalling compared to untreated mRNAs [@Guo2016].
 Guo and Bartel identified that the majority of G4s in yeast and human mRNAs are maintained in an unfolded state *in vivo* [@Guo2016].
-The biological implications of this are discussed in section \ref{}.
+The biological implications of this are discussed in \autoref{ssec:mrna_stability}.

 ### G-Quadruplex stability prediction using Machine Learning

+\label{ssec:g4_machine_learning}

 A growing number of G4 forming oligonucleotide sequences have now been characterised *in vitro* by various methods, particularly by CD spectroscopy and UV melting, and the melting temperatures have been published online.
 The number of these is now great enough that several groups have utilised them to train machine learning models to predict G4 forming potential.
 Stegle et al. used a Gaussian Process model incorporating extracted features from Quadparser conforming G4s [@Stegle2009].
 These features were the number of tetrads, the length of each of the three loops, the total loop length, and the frequencies of adenine, cytosine and guanine in the sequence, as well as the raw sequence itself.
 A second kernel which incorporated features about the conditions the melting temperature was acquired under, i.e. the concentrations of potassium, sodium, ammonium, and magnesium ions, was also used in the model.
 They trained this model on a set of 260 DNA G4 melting temperatures which were acquired from a literature search.
 In a cross validation experiment using 100 random 50% hold out splits, the authors were able to achieve a good level of test set accuracy with an average of 80% of predictions within 5 degrees of the true melting temperature [@Stegle2009].
 Furthermore, their model was interpretable, and they were able to identify tetrad number and the length of the central loop as the most important sequence features in PG4 stability.
 The authors employed active learning to identify candidates from human promoter sequences with high uncertainty in the model, and used CD spectroscopy to characterise them.